 If you happen to be up against a kernel vulnerability, one powerful tool at your disposal is to run the app with KASAN, Kernel Address Sanitizer.
 KASAN is a dynamic memory error detector designed to find out-of-bound and use-after-free bugs, and it works by checking whether all memory accesses are valid with compiler instrumentation.

 KASAN is appropriate to use in virtual environments like Corellium or QEMU.
 It can also be used on commercial products with unlocked bootloaders, or by SOC or OEM vendors.
-To try this in a Corellium virtual environment, check out our resources on building a Corellium Linux kernel, uploading a custom kernel to a Corellium device, and checking for KASAN output in the Corellium console.
+To try this in a Corellium virtual environment, upload a custom kernel to a Corellium device and check for KASAN output in the Corellium console.

 The final method we reviewed in our workshop for assessing an unknown app is kernel debugging.
 Kernel debugging provides unparalleled introspection, but it can be difficult to set up, and it requires an understanding of Linux or XNU kernel internals.
 Often, it’s easier to reach for SystemTap first.